Speak Now or Forever Hold Your Peace

 - Luckily, most of the rest of the wedding was skipped, including the 'I do's.'

-- Subverted, then subverted in a different way in Robin Hood Prince Of Thieves.
+- Subverted, then subverted in a different way in Robin Hood: Prince of Thieves.
 Robin stops the (forced) marriage of Marian to the Sheriff just before they kiss.
-Then later, King Richard objects to Robin and Marian's wedding, but only because he wants to do it over so he can give the bride away.
+Then later, King Richard (portrayed by the uncredited Sean Connery) objects to Robin and Marian's wedding, but only because he wants to do it over so he can give the bride away.

 - The ending wedding in Mel Brooks' Spaceballs is a prime example of this trope, right down to Lone Star discovering his status as a genuine prince to be able to marry Vespa.

-- It happens again in Robin Hood Men In Tights.
+- It happens again in Robin Hood: Men in Tights.
 The Sheriff of Rottingham forces Marian to marry him by holding Robin captive on a gallows with a noose around his neck.
 When Achoo shoots through the rope, however, Marian's "I do" quickly becomes "I dooooooo not!".
-Then later on when Marian and Robin are getting married King Richard turns up and objects* to their marriage on the grounds that as King he's allowed to kiss the bride first.
+Then later on when Marian and Robin are getting married King Richard turns up and objectsnote to their marriage on the grounds that as King he's allowed to kiss the bride first.

 - Played with in Three Men And A Little Lady: the apparently senile vicar reaches this part and asks the question multiple times, and almost confuses someone's hat moving as an objection.
 Nevertheless, he continues and the marriage happens.
 Two of the titular three men finally prove to the woman her husband's real plans after it's apparently too late...
 Only for the vicar to remove his makeup and costume to reveal it is the third man, therefore revealing his earlier stunt (and his performance during the wedding in general) as a means to gain time and that, obviously, the marriage is null and void.